 I dived into the NTK (Newton Tool Kit) and learned Newton Script to write my own Programs (“App” wasn’t a proper word yet).

 Fate stroke, when I went to San Francisco in 1997 for a year taking the chance to work as an intern at a Web/PM-Agency.
-The 2nd day I figured out that my boss, Tony Espinoza, was one of the original Newton Team members, been in charge just for the Dev tools etc. Because he just left Apple (the were in deep s**t back then) I was probably the only Apple/Newton fan between hard-core PalmPilot users 😉
+The 2nd day I figured out that my bosses , Tony Espinoza and James Joaquin were original Newton Team members, been in charge for the Dev tools etc. Because they just left Apple (the were in deep s**t back then) I was probably the only Apple/Newton fan between hard-core PalmPilot users 😉

 Still I got a signed copy of “Defying Gravity” and a quick look into his closet full of prototypes 😮 This is where the pictures on my page came from.
 Also he showed me #1 Infinity Loop (Mind the old logo)